firasuke/DOTSLASHLINUX/content/post/2017-03-30-Basic-ALSA-Configuration.md

 <hr/>
 <h3 id="Default_Sound_Card_and_Sound_from_Multiple_Applications">4- Default Sound Card & Sound from Multiple Applications</h3>
 <br/>
 After you've done all the previous steps, ALSA should be working perfectly.
-Sound from multiple applications which is supported by alsa's dmix plugin is enabled by default.
+Sound from multiple applications which is supported by alsa's dmix plug-in is enabled by default.
 However, on some setups (like mine), the default sound card may not be your main sound card (for example HDMI and Intel HD Audio PCH):
 ```bash
 aplay -l
 ```